manuelbieh/react-book/basics/forms.md

 ### Changing state with simple or multiple selects

-Let us get the start with the simple use case: a simple `<select>` list modifies its value just like a text field, then triggers a re-render and finally show the selected value in the freshly painted user interface.
+Let's start with a simple use case: a simple `<select>` list modifies its value just like a text field, then triggers a re-render and finally shows the selected value in the freshly painted user interface.
 Multiple selects form an exception though.

 Other than their counterparts, a simple select list or a simple text input, multiple select lists do not expect a string value but an **array of strings.** Annoyingly, we have to construct this array ourselves as `e.target.value` only ever contains a single value, even if multiple options are possible.
 The `e.target.selectedOptions` property, an object of type `HTMLCollection`, can help us and contains a list of `<option>` elements which are currently selected.
 This object can easily be transformed into an array using the static array method `Array.from()` added in ES2015.
 Using `Array.map()` we can furthermore iterate over this array and return a new array containing all the relevant values: